 In many Chapter 13 bankruptcy cases, it is difficult to pay off your Chapter 13 early.
 There are two possibilities to get an early discharge by paying the claims in full or requesting a hardship discharge.

 When you file a Chapter 13 bankruptcy case, you must complete a Means Test.
 The Means Test determines your median income.
-Median income is calculated based on your average monthly income for the six months before filing bankruptcy.
+The median income is calculated based on your average monthly income for the six months before filing bankruptcy.
 If your median income is above the state median income for a household with the same number of people, you must propose a 60-month plan.
 If your median income is below the state median income, the minimum number of months for your Chapter 13 plan is 36 months.

 Chapter 13 bankruptcy cases are designed so debtors (the individuals filing for bankruptcy relief) pay the amount they can afford toward their unsecured debts.
 However, a debtor rarely pays the unsecured creditors in full.
 In most cases, a debtor pays a small percentage of the debts owed to unsecured creditors.
 For that reason, paying off a Chapter 13 case early is complicated.